Last Updated on January 25, 2021

-One of the first things we noticed about Jock Safari’s Fitzpatrick Lodge was that it immediately felt like you were among family.
-We arrived early as the employee at the Pezulu Treehouse we had come from had told us the trip would take a lot longer than it actually did.
+One of the first things we noticed about the Jock Safari Lodge (Fitzpatrick Lodge) was that it immediately felt like you were among family.
+We arrived early as the employee at the Pezulu Treehouse we had come from had told us the drive would take a lot longer than it actually did.

-Though our room was not yet ready, and there was no lunch to be had as the new arrivals were not scheduled to arrive until much later, it felt like the whole staff were falling over themselves to be helpful, make us sandwiches for lunch, and made us feel like nothing was too much trouble.
+Though our room was not yet ready, and there was no lunch to be had as the new arrivals were not scheduled to arrive until much later, it felt like the whole staff was falling over themselves to be helpful.
+We were offered sandwiches for lunch and made us feel like nothing was too much trouble.
 Before we knew it we had eaten lunch and our room was ready.

 Fitzpatrick’s one-big-happy-family feel really rubs off on all guests at the lodge, making it easy for guests to relax and get to know each other.

-Walking into the room, especially after just staying in a luxury tree house, we were still amazed at the luxury and comfort this five-star lodge provided.
+Walking into the room, especially after just staying in a luxury treehouse, we were still amazed at the luxury and comfort this five-star lodge provided.
 The room was spacious, with a private deck overlooking the dry river bed, where all sorts of wildlife passed by.
-You definitely have the peacefulness and feel of seclusion while you’re within your quarters.
-There is a small shared pool and deck area, but we were too busy with each safari to use them.
-We were at Fitzpatrick’s Lodge for the equivalent of two nights and three days; long enough for four game drives.
+You definitely have the peacefulness and feeling of seclusion while you’re within your quarters.
+There are a small shared pool and deck area, but we were too busy with each safari to use them.
+We were only at Fitzpatrick’s Lodge for the equivalent of two nights and three days; long enough for four game drives.

-Your South African safaris experience will be mostly driven by two people – the Host and the Ranger, who you could spend at least 8 hours with each day.
+Your South African safari experience will be mostly driven by two people – the host and the Ranger, with who you could spend at least 8 hours each day.
 We were really blessed with both Naomi and Ranger Pete, as well as the other fabulous and friendly staff.
 The passion and all-out enthusiasm Pete had for wildlife rubbed off on us all.
-It always felt like we were the first to leave and the last to come back to the lodge and we loved every moment in between.
+It always felt like we were the first to leave and the last to come back to the lodge — and we loved every moment in between.

 Animal sightings were plentiful and it was an incredible feeling to be able to see such amazing animals within their natural habitat.